arbuh/go-learning/notes/ecosystem.md

 But in such the case, you don't validate the dependency, Go doesn't resolve the transitive dependencies, and an editor can have troubles with recognizing the dependency.

+### Dependency pinning

+Go generates a file `go.sum` that contains a list of the application's dependencies inclusing the transitive ones.
+First of all, it provides dependency pinning to make sure only the correct dependencies are used if someone else builds the application from the Git repo.
+It is mainly for the transitive dependencies because they often don't have an exact version specified in `go.mod`.

+Apart from the dependency pinning, `go.sum` also pins hashes for the dependencies to make it impossible their replacement with malicious code.

+N.B.: It is higly recomended NOT to exclude `go.sum` from the Git repo to make sure the application is built correctly and there is not malicious dependencies!

 ## Compilation

 Go requires no runtime separately installed on a machine, comparing to the JVM languages.